Bumps and redness on the face, how to get rid of them?

 Rosacea of the cheeks

-"It is characterized by diffuse redness on the cheeks, sometimes accompanied by sensations of burning and skin dryness.
-Using gentle care and avoiding irritants helps to limit its intensity."
+It is characterized by diffuse redness on the cheeks, sometimes accompanied by burning sensations and skin dryness.
+Using gentle care and avoiding irritants helps to limit its intensity.

 4. Roles of sebum and skin prone to imperfections

 Sebum is a natural substance secreted by the sebaceous glands to protect the skin from dehydration and external aggressions.
-However, excessive sebum production can lead to oily skin and promote the appearance of imperfections.
+However, excessive sebum production can lead to oily skin and promote the appearance of blemishes.

 Oily and combination skin